 Prepare the 2 ½ quart-sized casserole dish with some nonstick cooking spray.
 Once the sauce and pasta are ready, begin layering.

 Start by adding ½ of the sauce and pasta mixture to the bottom of the casserole dish.
 Top with ½ of the mozzarella cheese.
 Repeat layering the remaining pasta and cheese.
 Finally, top by sprinkling on the grated parmesan.

 Bake in the oven uncovered for 30 minutes.
 Remove carefully from the oven.
 Let the pasta rest for a few minutes so the cheese is not too hot when you bite into it.
 Sprinkle with fresh parsley and additional parmesan if desired.
 Serve in pasta bowls.
 Enjoy!

 The garlic and basil sauce should be warm and tangy.
 The pasta will be firm and soft but still, have plenty of firmness.
 All held together perfectly with the creamy melted mozzarella and topped with nutty parmesan.
-Pasta al forno really is the perfect bite of pasta.
+Rigatoni pasta al forno really is the perfect bite of pasta.